FuzzyLogic/Trivium/README.md

         - The core components
         - A testbench that tests the top level functionality
         - A Python reference implementation for the generation of test vectors and possibly other scenarios
+        - Currently a single bare-metal test for the Zynq
-    + The interface of the core is designed such that it is compatible with PLB-based processor systems, such as the Xilinx MicroBlaze
+    + The interface of the core conforms to the AXI4LITE bus protocol
     + The hdl/src directory contains the source code of the core, whereas the testbench can be found in hdl/tb
+    + The AXI-related code is located in hdl/ip and can be used to create and package the core
     + Test vectors and the python reference implementation can be found in the reference_implementation/ directory
     + The specification of Trivium can be found in [1]

 # 2. Current Status
     The core has successfully been synthesized, placed and routed in a design.
 In addition, the test coverage of the behavioral simulation is complete, with the core passing all tests.
-    A next step is verify the functionality of the core in silicon as part of a larger FPGA design.
+In addition, the core was packaged as an AXI IP core and tested in a simple Zynq design.
+A few bare-metal tests were written which interface the core from one of the Cortex A9 cores in the PS.
+All tests execute successfully.

 # 3. Synthesizing and Testing The Core
     + Synthesis
         - The core requires no special constraints to function
         - All necessary code can be found in the hdl/src directory
-        - Make sure that the file hdl/src/trivium_globals.v is included in any design that uses this core
     + Testing
         - The testbench for the behavioral simulation can be found in hdl/tb
         - Running the test requires two files that contain the test vectors